Oushesh/url_shortening_service/my_file.md

    The Backend is deployed also by hacking on vercel so I don't pay price for hosting.

+   FastAPI Backend:

-   FastAPI Backend with MongoDB database for production can be accessed from here (optional): https://github.com/Oushesh/url-shortening_service_fastapi_mongodb
+    with MongoDB database for production can be accessed from here (optional): https://github.com/Oushesh/url-shortening_service_fastapi_mongodb

    You can build the git and run locally and you will get the output.